KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 38 : List Distinct Engine Capacities

-Retrieve all unique engine capacities from the vehicle database, ordered from highest to lowest.
+The task is to retrieve all unique engine capacities from the vehicle database, ordered from highest to lowest.

+## Problem 39 : Retrieve Top 3 Largest Engine Capacities

+The task is to display the three highest unique engine capacities from the vehicle database.